machingclee/machingclee.github.io/static/media/415-reason-for-transition.d096c4be.md

 There are indeed cases where native query is necessary for performance such as batch-insertion, or special queries for dashboard.
 But we can avoid them when they are not necessary.

 We need to be careful in the decision of whether or not to use query builder in a project.
-For node.js those are:

 -  In Nodejs world there are